shahrasel/Car-data-reader/Readme.md

 docker-compose exec php-fpm composer install
 ```

-To read and load the data from CSV and json files, you have to call the following API with GET method:
+To read and load the data from CSV and json files, you have to call the following API with GET method in an API client or in browser:
 ```bash
 http://localhost:8081/import_data
 ```
-notice the port number 8081 is set in docker-compose.yml for nginx service.
+Notice the port number 8081 is set in docker-compose.yml for nginx service.

-After validation all valid data will be inserted in the database and error messages will be shown for the respective files and index.
+After validation all valid data will be inserted in the database and error messages which data are not able to insert will be shown for the respective file names and index.
 See screenshot below:
 ![validation!](images/Screenshot 2023-02-13 at 5.42.53 PM.png)